 Fun – doing things that allow us to enjoy the world God made for us.

-Help – share our expertise, talents and gifts in ways to benefit others.
+Support – share our expertise, talents and gifts in ways to benefit others.

-Learn – getting to know God more closely.
+Education – getting to know God more closely.

-Pray – communicating with God.
+Prayer – communicating with God.

 Programs currently offered just for men include:

 The Huddle – Meets every Sunday at 10:45 a.m. in The Upper Room at church (above the main church lobby).
 Topics include sermon discussions, book and Bible studies an opportunity to learn, share and grow together.
 Contact: Craig Andrews, 419-419-9927, firstname.lastname@example.org.

 Mighty Men's Breakfast – Meet in the Chapel on the 2nd Saturday @ 7:30 a.m. every month for food and fellowship.
 Contact: Dave Carr, 317-873-6258, email@example.com.
 The next breakfast is scheduled for Saturday, September 14.

 Movie Nights – Meets once a month at 4:30 p.m. at Squealers, 5515 W. 86th Street at the corner of 86th & Zionsville Road for fellowship, dinner and a movie.
 Contact: Rick Maas, 317-674-5855, firstname.lastname@example.org.
 The next Men’s Movie Night is Sunday, August 25.
 We will discuss Stephen King’s “The Green Mile” starring Tom Hanks.
 Great food, great discussion, bring a friend.

 Mens’ Retreat – The 2019 Men's Retreat will focus on “the good life.”
 Oct.
 4-6 at Goldman Union Camp in Zionsville.
 Enjoy times to hang out, sing, worship, and study as we work to become better men for our wives, families, church and communities.
 Contact Chuck Kirkpatrick to sing up or volunteer - email@example.com.